How did I end up here?

 As you might now I did a 4 year long apprenticeship as a computer system and software engineer.
 During this time I was also working at a local company called motionstudio.
-It was a small company founded by two young (about 14 year old) guys that grew up in the same village as I did.
+It was a small company founded by two young (about 14 year old) local guys.

-One of the co-founders of motionstudio was Marc Wieland.
-Marc used to do an apprenticeship in a video production company but switched to web design during his training.
-During this time at motionstudio he used to build customer sites with the infamous CMS WordPress.
+One of the co-founders, Marc Wieland used to be an apprenticeship in a video production company, but he switched to web design during his training after his former employee went bankrupt.
+At motionstudio he used to build websites for customers with the infamous CMS WordPress.

-During the years Marc got quite involved into the WordPress community but he also never lost the interest in movie making and is actively working in both areas to this day.
+During the years Marc got quite involved into the WordPress community, but he also never lost the interest in movie making and is still actively working in both areas to this day.

-Even though I personally was never a big fan of WordPress (or any other CMS) because I feel more at home with actual web frameworks and got only into web development a few years ago (I mostly did desktop applications during my training) I joined Marc on a few trips to various WordCamps in Europe.
+Despite the fact that I personally was never a big fan of WordPress (or any other CMS) because I feel more at home in the realms of backend development and got only into actual web development a few years ago (I worked mostly on desktop applications and Network administration during my training), I joined Marc on a few trips to various WordCamps around Europe.

-So when Marc asked me to join him on the video team for the WordCamp Bern (which he also co-organized), I hardly could say no.
+So when Marc asked me to help out in the video team for WordCamp Bern that he organised, I hardly could say no.

 What are WordCamps?

-The 2-3 days will also be spend on a lot of socializing during the breaks or during the ContributerDay, a special event held before or after the actual WordCamp that gives people the opportunity to sit together with maintainers and other established members of the community and start doing technical and non technical contributions to WordPress.
+This kind of socialising is often done during the breaks or at the ContributerDay, a special event held before or after the actual WordCamp that gives people the opportunity to sit together with maintainers and other established members of the community and start doing technical and non technical contributions to WordPress.